nvivie/blog/_posts/2014-12-5-Google-Map-Web-Components.md

   So right now, in your my-project folder, you have bower_components and bower.json.
 You can create your index.html file ready to test.

 ### index.html
-In your index file, first thing you have to do is to load the platform in your bower_components folder.This platform is a layer of polyfill that support web components for all browsers
+In your index file, first thing you have to do is to load the platform in your bower_components folder.
+This platform is a layer of polyfill that support web components for all browsers.
+Insert this script tag in the header

 ```
 <script type="text/javascript" src="bower_components/platform/platform.js"></script>